Given the double-edged sword that this has become, self-regulation by the platforms is the best option

 Instructions were issued to block or take down some pages and websites.
 Given the consequences of dissemination of morphed pictures, particularly in a surcharged environment, many considered some restrictions as reasonable.
 However, the reported order to take down spoof sites of Prime Minister's Office gave a different turn.
 It seemed the government was taking cover of 'lawand-order' issues to stifle satire and comment against it.

-urse, by the government — is exemplified by the demand to remove cartoons from textbooks, the arrest in Kolkata of a professor for creating a satirical cartoon and the removal of some Twitter handles.
+The disturbing trend towards censorship — denied, of course, by the government — is exemplified by the demand to remove cartoons from textbooks, the arrest in Kolkata of a professor for creating a satirical cartoon and the removal of some Twitter handles.

 Such politically-motivated moves impinge on freedom of expression and cannot be seen as 'reasonable restrictions'.
 In a diverse society with politically-created and inflamed sensitivities, there will always be groups that find something or the other offensive.

 On which side — banning the book or curbing rioters and rabble rousers — the heavy hand of law descends, defines the space for freedom.
 In some instances, this is not an easy decision.
 In recent years, cities have been held to ransom by motley groups of organised protesters who, generally for political ends, have often indulged in violence.
-Such groups have succeeded in getting bans imposed on books, art and movies, thanks to weak-kneed
+Such groups have succeeded in getting bans imposed on books, art and movies, thanks to weak-kneed governments.
+Too few have spoken up for freedom.

 Yet, we need to recognise a genuine problem.
 The new media empowers everyone with access to a computer, or even a mobile phone, to become a 'broadcaster' of content and potentially reach millions, almost instantaneously.